Learning with a Mole: Transferable latent spatial representations for navigation without reconstruction: On the importance of the blindness property

 \section{On the importance of the blindness property}

-We argue that blindness of the auxiliary agent is an essential feature of our method, a non-blind auxiliary agent would indeed be very similar to classical BC.
-We motivate this blindness property considering the impact of the supervised learning objective in terms of compression and vanishing gradients.
+We argue that blindness of the auxiliary agent is an essential property, which we motivate by considering the impact of the supervised learning objective in terms of compression and vanishing gradients.

 Figure \ref{fig:moletheorybc} shows a main agent $\pi$ which, after having entered the scene and made a circular motion, has observed the central square-shaped obstacle and the presence of the door it came through.
 Our goal is to \textit{maximize the amount of information on the obstacles and navigable space extracted by the agent through its training objective}.
-Without loss of generality we single out the representation estimated at the waypoint $t{=}t_1$ indicated in Figure \ref{fig:moletheorybc}.
+Without loss of generality we single out the representation estimated at $t{=}t_1$ indicated in Figure \ref{fig:moletheorybc}.
 While this information is in principle present in the observation history $\{\mathbf{o}_t\}_{t\le t_1}$, there is no guarantee that it will be kept in the representation $\rep$ at $t{=}t_1$, as the amount of information storable in the recurrent memory $\rep$ is much lower than the information observed during the episode.
 Agent training leads to a learned compression mechanism, where the policy (expressed through eq. (\ref{eq:bc_f}) and (\ref{eq:bc_pi})) compresses $\{\mathbf{o}_t\}_{t\le t_1}$ in two steps: (1) information from $\mathbf{o}_t$ not useful at all is discarded by $f$ \textit{before} it is integrated into $\mathbf{r_t}$; (2) information from $\mathbf{o}_t$ useful for a single step is integrated into $\rep$, used by $\pi$ and then discarded by $f$ at the next update, i.e. it does not make it into $\mathbf{r}_{t+1}$.
-To be precise, in these arguments we consider the ``information content'' in $\mathbf{r_t}$ to mean the mutual information (MI) between $\mathbf{r_t}$ and the observation history, i.e. where $\mathbf{o}_{past}=\{\mathbf{o}_{t'}\}_{t'\le t}$.
-See \cite{dong_predictive_2020} for a detailed analysis of information retention and compression in RNNs in terms of MI and the information bottleneck criterion \cite{bialek_predictability_2001}.
+Here we mean by ``information content'' the mutual information (MI) between $\mathbf{r_t}$ and the observation history, i.e. where $\mathbf{o}_{past}=\{\mathbf{o}_{t'}\}_{t'\le t}$. \citet{dong_predictive_2020} provide a detailed analysis of information retention and compression in RNNs in terms of MI and the information bottleneck criterion \citep{bialek_predictability_2001}.